-The Plan-Confirmation System provides for the modification of an individual's salary distribution, commensurate with any significant change in the employee's workload or the ratio of activities comprising the total workload.
-Specific events, which will or may cause a significant change in workload distribution include, but are not limited to:
+The Plan-Confirmation System provides for the modification of an individual's salary distribution, commensurate with any significant change in the employee's workload or the ratio of activities comprising the workload.
+Specific events, which may cause a significant change in workload distribution include, but are not limited to:

-- The beginning or ending of work on a sponsored project or an internally funded project. - A material change in the scope of work on a project. - An increase or decrease in the number or level of courses taught. - A new committee or major administrative assignment or relief from a committee or major administrative assignment. - The beginning or ending of a sabbatical leave, leave without pay, or prolonged sick leave. - Status changes from part-time to full-time or vice versa.
+- The beginning or ending of work on a sponsored award, - A material change in the scope of work on a sponsored award, - An increase or decrease in the number or level of courses taught, - A new committee or major administrative assignment or relief from a committee or major administrative assignment, - The beginning or ending of a sabbatical leave, leave without pay, or prolonged sick leave, - Status changes from part-time to full-time or vice versa.

-The system does not require an adjustment in the employee's workload assignment for day-to-day, or short-term, changes in his/her work schedule.
-However, the basic concept of the Plan-Confirmation System does require an adjustment for all significant changes in an employee's workload.
-Although there is no precise definition for the term "significant," Georgia Institute of Technology policy provides for a general rule that a change applicable to a given project or activity of 5% or more of an employee's total effort over the course of the academic term would warrant an adjustment.
+The system does not require an adjustment in the employee's workload assignment for day-to-day, or short-term, changes in work schedule.
+However, the Plan Confirmation System does require an adjustment for all significant changes in an employee's workload.
+GT provides as a general rule that a change applicable to a given project or activity of 5% or more of an employee's total effort over the course of the academic term would warrant an adjustment.

 Changes in an employee's workload distribution for future periods are generally acceptable but are subject to the standard documentation requirements noted below.
-Future period workload distributions are confirmed monthly via EWAF (described above).
+Future period workload distributions are confirmed monthly via the WAF.